Financial Survey: Pactiv Evergreen (NASDAQ:PTVE) & Reynolds Consumer Products (NASDAQ:REYN)

 |2.63

-19.8% of Pactiv Evergreen shares are held by institutional investors.
-Comparatively, 26.3% of Reynolds Consumer Products shares are held by institutional investors.
-Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a company will outperform the market over the long term.
+26.3% of Reynolds Consumer Products shares are held by institutional investors.
+Comparatively, 19.8% of Pactiv Evergreen shares are held by institutional investors.
+Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a stock is poised for long-term growth.

 Summary